DanielKrivchun/DanielKrivchun/README.md

 ---

 ### 🔭 Current Project
 I'm currently working on [**KegChek**](https://kegchek.com/) — a web and mobile platform for managing keg inventory and logistics for breweries and restaurants.
+And learning about AI and how to use it for real world benefits

 ---